Botanical Name: Hippeastrum spp.

 Light: Bright light to full sun during growing season.
 Turn pot occasionally so that all sides are exposed to light for even growth.

-Water: Keep soil evenly moist, but not soggy, during growing season.
+Water: Keep potting mix evenly moist, but not soggy, during growing season.

 Humidity: This tropical native will tolerate average room humidity.
 Keep your plant out of drafts from heating vents and doors and windows.

 Soil: Any good-quality potting mix.

 Fertilizer: Feed every 2 weeks while amaryllis is growing, with half-strength, high-potassium water-soluble fertilizer diluted by half.

-Propagation: Offset amaryllis bulbs may grow around the bulb.
+Propagation: Offsets may grow around the bulb.
 Leave them attached for 2 seasons before breaking them off and planting them in their own pots.